 Frequently Asked Questions

-How long does it take for a Predator gets around to asking for a picture?
+How long does it take for a Predator to get around to asking for a photo?

 Online interactions could rapidly escalate by offenders asking for sexual images or discussing meetings after less than 10 minutes of online interaction.
 This suggests that even a short period of unsupervised Internet use by children could pose a risk of victimization.